giavinh79/GymTrackApiV2/README.md

       endpoint (https://stackoverflow.com/questions/15359306/how-to-fetch-fetchtype-lazy-associations-with-jpa-and-hibernate-in-a-spring-cont/15360333#15360333)
     - Sync PostgreSQL DB sequences with Hibernate (https://thorben-janssen.com/hibernate-tips-use-custom-sequence/)
     - Validation for all request DTOs
-    - Go through dates and see which LocalDateTime types would be better suited as ZonedDateTime (or maybe would be better to use Instant which is based on UTC)
-        - consider creation timestamps in db
     - Do I really need ServiceImpl and interfaces?
 - Improvements:
     - Maybe use something like `hashid` - (convert ids to more obscured but decryptable integer)